skyylex/skyylex.github.io/_posts/_nsobject-internals-autorelease.md

 **Tips and tricks**

 About magic.
-As you probably noticed there was a magic in the AutoreleasePoolPage.
+As you probably noticed there was a magic in the `AutoreleasePoolPage`.
 I mean real magic.
 I mean real `magic` field.
 Remember?

 - `magic_t const magic;`